-SEA theme Commentary, 21: Land to Ea st of (Old Orchard Historic Environment the direct setting of any listed by parks and gardens are in the videvelopment on) the site.
-The western boundary of the site Chard and Ilminster with the Time 1867.
-Development on the site control of the are pre uilding ricinity site is aunto e is ho t highl esent on the site and the site is not within gs.
-No scheduled monuments or registered of (or have the potential to be affected by the site of the Chard Canal, which linked an and Bridgewater Canal.
-It was closed in wever unlikely to affect the archaeological ghts that the site of a WWII anti-tank island Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
-In this respect, the whole of the site is underlain by Grade 3a land which is some of the best and most versatile land for agricultural purposes.
-In terms of the water environment, there are two streams passing through the site (including Shudrick Stream) which are tributaries of the River Isle.
-The site does not overlap with a NVZ or SPZ.
-The Somerset Minerals Plan indicates that the site does not overlap with a MSA.
-Population and Community Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
-The site is located at relative distance to the services and facilities in Ilminster town centre (c.1.4km walk to the Market House) which will increase the need for residents to travel for the amenities provided here.
+SEA theme Commentary, 21: Land to East st of (Old Orchard The site is not within the setting of the Ilminster Conservation Area.
+Historic the direct setting of any listed b uilding esent on the site and the site is not within gs.
+No scheduled monuments or registered of (or have the potential to be affected by Environment The western boundary of the site is the site of the Chard Canal, which linked Chard and Ilminster with the Taunton and Bridgewater Canal.
+It was closed in 1867.
+Development on the site is however unlikely to affect the archaeological potential of this route.
+The HER highlights that the site of a WWII anti-tank island is located on Winterhay Lane on the eastern boundary of the site.
+Land, Soil and areas of land surrounding Ilmir nster t en completed for most of the undeveloped own.
+In this respect, the whole of the site is some of the best and most versatile land Water Resources ı) whio here are two streams passing through the ch are tributaries of the River Isle.
+The site The Somerset Minerals Plan MSA. indica tes that the site does not overlap with a Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
+Population and Community The site is located at relative distance to the services and facilities in Ilminster town centre (c.1.4km walk to the Market House) which will increase the need for residents to travel for the amenities provided here.
 The site is not located on bus routes.
 This raises some accessibility issues.
-Health and Wellbeing The site is relatively accessible to Ilminster Medical Centre at Canal Way, which is located approximately 950m away.
-The site has good access to the Public Rights of Way network and the town's wider green infrastructure network, including via the footpath present on the northern boundary of the site.
-Transportation With reference to local public transport networks, the nearest bus stops are located approximately 250m to the south of the site along Station Road.
+Health and The site is relatively accessible to Ilminster Medical Centre at Canal Way, which is located approximately 950m away.
+Wellbeing olic Rights of Way network and the town's including via the footpath present on the Transportation With reference to local public transport networks, the nearest bus stops are located approximately 250m to the south of the site along Station Road.
 Regarding the local PRoW network, there is a footpath passing alongside the northern site boundary which connects to Winterhay Lane.
-Winterhay Lane provides pedestrian connectivity to the bus stops along Station Road.
-The site is approximately 1.4km walk to Ilminster town centre.
-In this respect, an allocation at this is perhaps less likely to reduce the need to travel by car for accessing day-to-day services and facilities.
-Key Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect
+Winterhay Lane provides pedestrian connectivity to the bus stops along Station Road. less li k to Ilminster town centre.
+In this respect, kely to reduce the need to travel by car for acilities. Кеу Likely adverse effe measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect